hahaha-FU/pwn-college-Linux-solutions/Comperhending commands/removing files.md

+### summary
-Imagine you have a piece of paper on your desk called `delete_me`, and someone tells you:
+magine you have a piece of paper on your desk called `delete_me`, and someone tells you:
 “Hey!
 This one’s trash — throw it away!”

 In Linux, the command to delete a file is `rm`, which means: “Remove this file”.